 But people started to want us, to need us.
 People started to trust in us, our coverage, and our data.
 They want us to press on.

-Giving up immediately seemed so illogical.
-But with what we’ve learnt and where we’ve come to through these years, a stage is built.
+With what we’ve learnt and where we’ve come to through these years, a stage is built.
 It calls on us to step on it and do … something.